BabarAli93/EdgeBus/README.md

 ```
 python generate_dataset.py
 ```
+You can find the newly created dataset or a clutser in other words at the [Path](data/datasets)
 ### 4.2 training
 It has scripts related to evaluate DRL trained agents and heuristic agents both in the simulated and GKE bestbed
 ### 4.3 analysis